chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 cout << "Hello world!"; // 4
 ```

 Like Swift we can also override operators in C++.
-In this case the `iostream` library provides `cout` which is an object of type `ostream` that outputs to *standard output stream*. `iostream` also provides overrides for `operator <<` for many common types like for `string` that we're using above, but if can also work for our custom types if we provide the `operator <<` for our type.
+In this case the `iostream` library provides `cout` which is an object of type `ostream` that outputs to *standard output stream*. `iostream` also provides overrides for `operator <<` for many common types like for `string` that we're using above.
+But it can also work for our custom types if we provide the `operator <<` for our type.
 The Swift equivalent to this would be the `CustomStringConvertible` protocol.

 ```cpp
 return 0; // 5